TopoMojo: Building Virtual Labs

 The list below explains the fields in the VM template.

-- Networks: The Networks fields allows you to add a space-delimited list of networks where the virtual machines connect.
+- Networks: A space-delimited list of networks on which the VM will have a network interface.
 These names should be the same for all systems in your lab that need to connect to the same network.
+TopoMojo creates the networks on the hypervisor when it deploys the VM/lab.

-- Guest Settings: List key value pairs in the form of
+- Guest Settings: Key-value pairs in the form of

-key=valueto pass data into deployed VMs via VMware guestinfo Variables.
-The Guest Settings field uses VMware Guest Info Variables to inject content into virtual machines.
-Place key/value pairs here.
-The key is the name of the guest variable you want to define, and the value is the value, information, setting, of the variable.
+key=valueto pass data into deployed VMs via VMware guestinfo variables or the QEMU Firmware Configuration Device for Proxmox.
+The key is the name of the guest setting.
 For example,var1=testis a guest setting named "var1" with a value of "test".
+You can randomize guest settings values using TopoMojo Transforms.

-Use VMware Tools, such as open-vm-tools and the vmtoolsd command, to access guest info variables from a Gamespace VM.
-See Open VM Tools and VMware Tools daemon help.
+When using VMware as a backing hypervisor, use VMware Tools, such as the vmtoolsd command from the open-vm-tools package, to access guest info variables from a VM.

 - Replicas: Set this number to deploy copies of the same VM template.
 For example: to deploy three copies of a VM template when TopoMojo starts a gamespace, set Replicas to "3".
-To deploy one copy of the VM template for each team member that TopoMojo starts the gamespace for, set Replicas to "-1".
+To deploy one copy of the VM template for each member of the team owning the gamespace, set Replicas to "-1".

 - Variant: Specify that TopoMojo should deploy the VM template only for a particular variant.
 For example, if the Variant is "2", TopoMojo deploys the VM template only when it launches variant 2 of the challenge.